Robust certification of arbitrary outcome quantum measurements from temporal correlations: Temporal Inequality with optimal quantum violation

 $\forall i, j \in \{1, 2, 3, 4\}$ and $\forall a_i, a_j \in \{0,1\}$.
 Using the expression of correlation function

 and Eqs. (\ref{md2e4})-(\ref{md2e3}), we get the following

 By considering pairs of terms in the temporal expression \eqref{tid2}, one can readily verify that the associated quantum operator is given by \eqref{betatau2}.
-Subsequently, the sum-of-squares decomposition \eqref{sos5} for $d=2$ and the optimal quantum value $4$ of \eqref{tid2} hold true for any general preparation $\rho^{(\mathcal{P})}$.
+Subsequently, the sum-of-squares decomposition \eqref{sos5} for $d=2$ and the quantum upper bound $4$ of \eqref{tid2} hold true for any general preparation $\rho^{(\mathcal{P})}$.